For more than seven decades, UBC has benefited from the tremendous friendship and support of the Walter C. Koerner family.

 Michael and his wife Sonja have made important contributions to Canadian culture including the Art Gallery of Ontario, the Royal Conservatory of Music, Sunnybrook Hospital, and CAMH.
 Michael, a graduate of MIT in Chemical Engineering and Harvard (MBA), is recognized for his business leadership and served on the boards of several major Canadian companies.
 He received the Order of Canada in 1984.

 The Koerner family’s long tradition of engagement with UBC continues with the third and fourth generations.
 Michael and Sonja’s daughter, Jacqueline lends her time and expertise to UBC’s start an evolution Campaign Cabinet and the MOA Advisory Board, while completing her PhD in Geography.
-Walter Koerner’s great grandchildren Julian Yeo, Giuliana and Francesca Blanco are UBC students.
+Walter Koerner’s great grandchildren Julian Yeo, Giuliana and Francesca Bianco are UBC students.